 Whether they’re a kid or not, an influencer is someone who’s able to impact how their audience makes decisions.
 When you look at it from that perspective, it’s actually a pretty big deal.
 But that influence is what brands pay for.
 And because of that, one of the lucrative ways for children to make money online is by becoming influencers on social media platforms and earning money from TikTok and monetizing their YouTube channels.
 They can receive financial compensation for advertisements, sponsored posts, and more.

 The best kid Influencers have a relationship with their audience that’s built on trust and admiration.
 When these influencers say something, kids listen.
 And when it’s someone who young people can really identify with, it’s easy to imagine how that influence becomes even more pronounced.

 Influencers only share a portion of their lives with an audience

 Even though influencers generally have the same definition, they aren’t all created equally.
 There are Instagram influencers, YouTube influencers, TikTokers, and other social media influencers that have larger followings than the population of some countries.

 Whatever category or topic you can think of, there’s probably an influencer for that.
 Gaming?
 Yes.
 Makeup?
 For sure.
+Financial influencers?
+You bet.
 Sports, art, even unboxing products is a thing influencers are famous for.
 For kids, that’s part of what makes influencers so cool.
 They usually focus on a specific niche, so whatever your kids are really interested in, they can usually find an influencer who feels just as passionately about that topic as they do.